samsara/samsara/docs/clients/ruby-client.md

 ```

 The events will be sent to Samsara immediately.
-Note that `publish_events` method signature is Array<Hash> so if you want to send only one event
+Note that `publish_events` method signature is `Array<Hash>` so if you want to send only one event
 it should be wrapped in array as well.

 Also please note that `record_event` and `publish_events` can raise `SamsaraSDK::EventValidationError`
-if any of the given events doesn't conform to Event specification.
+if any of the given events doesn't conform Event specification.

 ### SourceID